2DGD-F0TH/2DGD_F0TH/chapters/008_Marketing_Community/001_Marketing/007_Assets.md

 Assets and asset Flips
 ----------------------

-Pre-made assets are both a resource and a liability when it comes to videogame development, depending on how they are used.
+Pre-made assets are both a resource and a liability when it comes to video game development, depending on how they are used.

 Assets can be purchased by developers in a so-called "asset store" **as a basis**, a foundation upon which they can build their own game, that's how they are intended to be used and how they should indeed be used.